 - Changes to academic, living, dining, working or transportation situations.

-- Obtaining and enforcing a university-issued no contact directive.
+- Obtaining and enforcing a university-issued no contact order.

 - Medical assistance, including information about preserving evidence.

 - Referrals to on- and off-campus resources, including victim advocates and counseling.

 You can schedule an intake meeting with an Office of Equity supportive measures specialist to discuss what options you may have related to supportive measures.

 - If you are located at the Logan, Blanding, or Statewide campuses, you can schedule an intake with Rachel Bernardo.

 - If you are located at the Eastern campus, you can schedule an intake with Katie Freeman.